Easy Fluffy Pancakes

 • Add a few spoonfuls of flax seeds, oats, or reduce the sugar.

-To reheat, use the microwave or oven.
+How to reheat pancakes: Use the microwave or oven to reheat pancakes.
 To microwave, place them onto a plate and microwave for 20 seconds for one pancake or longer for multiple pancakes.
 To reheat in the oven, package them in foil then place them into a 350°F oven for about 10 minutes.

 Our family loves topping pancakes with fruit, but serving alongside a simple fruit salad is a nice idea, too.
-Bacon or sausage is classic, here’s our favorite way to cook bacon, and I’m more of a savory breakfast girls, so I love adding some scrambled eggs on the side.
+Bacon or sausage is classic, here’s our favorite way to cook bacon.
+We also love eggs, here’s how we make creamy scrambled eggs.

 A stack of fluffy pancakes